"Fetal" refers to anything that relates to a fetus. For example, "fetal tissue" is the tissue of a fetus.

 Why is a transplant consisting of fetal tissue less likely to provoke an immune rejection response than tissue from an adult?

-What tissue covers and protects the lungs in a fetal pig?
+The pleura cover and protect the lungs in a fetal pig.

 Healthy lung tissue from an adult pig will float in formalin because there is a (relatively) large volume of air trapped in the alveolar sacs.
 Fetal pigs haven't taken a breath yet, so there is no air in the alveolar sacs.
 This is why the lung tissue from a fetal pig will sink in formalin.
 Incidently, this is also how medical examiners can determine if a child was stillborn or was born alive and then died - check to see if a section of lung from autopsy floats in the formalin.

 No. All contain cardiac tissue after the circulatory system has developed, but no more proportionally than any other human or pig.